 This is designed for people living with HIV and Tuberculosis and other long-term conditions to have access to advice and support and to raise awareness about HIV and Tuberculosis and other support services and how to overcome the stigma and the taboo around the illnesses and to live normal life with HIV and Tuberculosis (TB).

 This includes peer to peer active engagement in open discussions and debates on the daily challenges facing in those who are living with HIV and tuberculosis TB.

 - How to manage living with HIV and tuberculosis TB.

 - Peer to peer support allows for sharing of experiences and how to overcome the stigma and taboo about illnesses.

 - Be encouraged and inspired by others living with HIV and Tuberculosis TB.

-- Come along to our peer to peer activities and events.
+- Come along to our support activities and events.